 Brill covers all the lobbying, particularly that done by the pharmaceutical manufacturer's lobbyists, and how Medicare is prohibited from negotiating prices for the Part D drug program, causing seniors to pay far more for drugs than their counterparts do in Canada, Mexico and the rest of the world.
 He points out that, in terms of GNP, Great Britain spends half of what America does on health care and achieves better outcomes.
 Likewise for much of the rest of the developed world.
 Why does America lag behind?
 Read about all the lobbying and monetary influence that buys self-interested legislative decisions in Washington: Brill covers it all.

 Terry Gross of National Public Radio's Fresh Air recently interviewed the author of America's Bitter Pill and you can listen to and/or download that visit by clicking here.
+Click on the little arrow next to the NPR logo or in a blue circle on the NPR page to hear the interview.
 As with nearly all of Gross's interviews, this one is excellent, as she extracts from Brill the key points the book makes.
 Definitely worth a listen.